Koenkk/zigbee2mqtt/docs/getting_started/flashing_the_cc2531.md

-# Flashing the firmwre on the CC2531 USB stick
+# Flashing the firmware on the CC2531 USB stick
 The CC2531 USB stick needs to be flashed with a custom firmware.

 *NOTE: The following instructions assume you have a CC Debugger.
-In case you don't, see [Alternative firmware flashing methods](alternative-firmware-flashing-methods.md).*
+In case you don't, see [Alternative firmware flashing methods](../useful_information/alternative-firmware-flashing-methods.md).*

 ## Windows
 1. Install [SmartRF Flash programmer](http://www.ti.com/tool/FLASH-PROGRAMMER) (**NOT V2**).
 This software is free but requires a Texas Instruments account in order to download.